ElZakyi/towerdefenseF/README.md

-to start the game : _ go into the folder where u can see (assets - levels - src)
+to start the game : _ enter the folder  where u can see 3 principal sub folders (assets - levels - src)
                     _ type the commande : python src/main.py